 My favourite part of Tai Chi is the constant movement and I admit I feel a bit like I could play a role in the Matrix when practicing it, hahaha!

 Our #4 Mind And Body Exercises slot goes to Pilates!

-I used to think yoga and pilates were one and the same.
+I used to think yoga and pilates were the same.
 Man, was I wrong!
-I actually started out doing a mix of the two without realizing it.
+I started out doing a mix of the two without realizing it.
 Let’s look at what makes them different and what makes yoga and pilates similar too!

 How are yoga and pilates different?

 Pilates focuses on strengthening your body and your core and lengthening your muscles.
 Whereas, yoga focuses more so on flexibility and helping joints.
 This is why I suggest yoga first.
 It is a great way to warm up your body to get to the next phase of mind and body exercises.
 The pilates exercises I added in when I first started was pretty extreme for someone who has not practiced an exercise routine before.

 How are yoga and pilates similar?